Berlin braces for 'anti-coronavirus' rally after court ruling | DW | 29.08.2020

 Tens of thousands of corona skeptics are expected to descend on the German capital after a court reversed a police ban on their protest.
 Concerns about security and a lack of social distancing were rejected by judges.

-A protest against coronavirus restrictions is set to take place in the German capital this weekend, after an administrative court in Berlin overturned a ban on the demonstration on Friday.
+A protest against coronavirus restrictions is set to take place in the German capital on Saturday, after an administrative court in Berlin overturned a ban on the demonstration.

-A court spokesman said that the protest, which is expected to draw over 22,500 people on Saturday, will be allowed to go ahead under certain conditions.
+A court spokesman said on Friday that the protest, which is expected to draw over 22,500 people, will be allowed to go ahead under certain conditions.

 Shortly after the decision, Berlin police appealed at the city's Higher Administrative Court for review.
 In the night to Saturday, that court ruled the demonstrations could go ahead.